-But there’s a big factor to consider that many people miss.
+But there’s a significant factor to consider that many people miss.
 Remember those “sunk costs”?
 If you had the down payment and equity amounts on hand in cash, could you invest it somehow and make money?
-If the answer is “yes”, subtract the amount you could make from it monthly from the “rent” side.
+If the answer is “yes,” subtract the monthly returns from the “rent” side.

-For most people who are able to make money from investments, this makes renting a home much more attractive than buying.
+For most people who can make money from investments, this makes renting a home much more attractive than buying.

 It is generally a bad financial decision to borrow money to buy something.
 If you have to borrow money to buy something, it is a big red flag telling you that you can’t afford it.
 Why should a house be any different?
 If you have to borrow money (mortgage) to buy a house, that means you can’t afford it.